MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/looping.md

 The modern way of doing loops.

 This is based on `map` function in Functional Progamming languages like Haskell.
-See also `map` which was introduced to Python.
+See also `map` function and _list comprehensions_ in Python.

 It is useful for performing a transformation on an array without side effects (while a `for` or `.forEach` loop accesses a variable outsides its scope block normally).
 You can also chain multiple `.map` calls together and use them with `.filter` and `.reduce`.

 ### Syntax

 ```javascript
 iterable.map(item => expression)
 ```